Nishal3/youtube_playlist_dag/README.md

 * Click the green "Code" dropdown and download the zip.
 Unzip the repo in an empty folder, and that's it!

-Docker-compose handles the rest, so that's it for requirements!
+docker compose handles the rest, so that's it for requirements!

 ## Usage
-Start with `docker-compose up airflow-init` for initializing the airflow client.
+Start with `docker compose up airflow-init` for initializing the airflow client.
 Then run `docker-compose up` to run all of the containers.

 Open the airflow webserver at your public IP address colon 8080, for example: `127.0.0.1:8080`.
 If you're using your machine, you can also do `localhost:8080`.